 One day, he came across rich tin ore deposits embedded in several ridgetops, hidden by a thick drape of mossy forest.
 Opening up a mine, Fraser hired Chinese labourers and used mules to transport tin ore down a steep mountain track (Gap road today) to Raub town for trade.
-Eventually, Fraser himself moved up the hill and operated several gambling and opium dens, for the miners to find entertainment after work.
+Eventually, Fraser himself moved up the hill and operated several gambling and opium dens for miners to find entertainment after work.
 Sometime around 1915, he vanished just as the tin deposits dried up and everyone moved away.
 Fraser's Hill became overgrown as nature reclaimed the mined land while Fraser himself became somewhat of an enigma, as his mysterious disappearance has not been solved till this day.
-In 1917, the bishop of Singapore rediscovered Fraser's Hill on a hunt for the man.
-His suggestions for the area to be developed into a hill station were brought to fruition by authorities.
-The rest of ensuing history are minor details to describe the growth of this nature resort destination to present day, with its collection of refurbished colonial bungalows and luxury resorts for visitors to stay.
+In 1917, the bishop of Singapore rediscovered Fraser's Hill while on a hunt for the man, providing suggestions for the area to be developed into a hill station which was brought to fruition by authorities.
+The ensuing history is but a small detail that describes the growth of Bukti Fraser to present day, now one of Malaysia's most popular nature and highland resort destinations.

 Location & Travel Tips